 And pour into containers.
 The stock can be frozen for later, or refrigerated if you’re planning a soup or stew later that week.
 The best part of homemade stock is the gelatinous, collagen nature of the finished product.
 When you take it from the fridge and give it a shake, it’s wobbles like jell-o.
 That’s the secret sauce.
 It lends a full, rich mouth feel to your soups and it’s something that can’t be duplicated with canned broth.
 I’m not knocking the convenience of that — and I always have a few cans on hand, but this is special — and if you’re the lucky holder of a carcass — don’t waste it!

-- 1 turkey carcass split into large pieces
+- 1 turkey bones I used a whole carcass, split into large pieces

 - 1 tablespoon olive oil